To Negotiate..or Not

 For this series, Kevin shares tips and strategies that he’s seen work in print shops.

-In this installment of Sales Hacks, Kevin talks about negotiating techniques.
+In this installment, Kevin talks about negotiating techniques.
 Stay tuned for more helpful tips!

 We’ve all been there.
 “Can you do anything on the price?”
 The dreaded price negotiation.
 Some shops are a hard no and will walk away from the business.
 Others are open to negotiating.
 There is no right or wrong answer here.